mustafaersoyer/mustafaersoyer/README.md

 ---

-I'm a full-stack engineer and technical founder with 6+ years of professional experience and a 12-year background in software development.
+I'm a full-stack engineer and technical founder with a 12-year background in software development.

 I co-founded **DuoSoft**, where I led product and engineering for 3 years — taking products from idea to production across web, mobile, and AI.
 I've worked